 Google Search ranking

 Ranking higher on search engines like Google helps your business get discovered by more potential customers.
-Google—the most popular search engine, owning 92.47% of the world’s market share, as of January 2021—uses site speed as a ranking factor for search results.
-Starting in May 2021, faster sites will rank even higher on Google, meaning they’ll be easier for new customers to discover.
+Google—the most popular search engine, owning 92.47% of the world's market share, as of January 2021—uses site speed as a ranking factor for search results.
+As of May 2021, faster sites now rank even higher on Google, making them easier for new customers to discover.

 Site speed updates to Google Search ranking

 Google Search’s mission is to help users find the most relevant and quality sites on the web.
-It does this with a ranking system, designed to sort through the billions of pages on the web and connect users with what they’re looking for.
+It does this with a ranking system, designed to sort through the billions of webpages and connect users with what they’re looking for.

-Google Search ranking will include new page experience signals starting in May 2021.
-These new signals combine Core Web Vitals with existing search signals to measure how users perceive a web page; they measure how fast users think your site is.
+Beginning May 2021, Google added Core Web Vital signals to its search ranking algorithm, combining them with existing search signals to measure how users perceive a webpage.
+Put simply, these signals measure how fast users think your site is.

-Core Web Vitals are user-centric metrics that help users perceive a page as fast:
+Core Web Vitals are user-centric metrics that help users perceive a webpage as fast:

 - Loading is measured with Largest Contentful Paint (LCP).
 This metric lets users know when a site is useful by measuring how long it takes for a page’s main content to load.